Haidra-Org/horde-worker-reGen/README.md

 1. Make a copy of `bridgeData_template.yaml` to `bridgeData.yaml`
 2. Edit `bridgeData.yaml` and follow the instructions within to fill in your details.
+3. Change `dreamer_name`.
+   - This name must be unique horde wide.
+If you get an error about "Wrong Credentials", someone else already reserved this name.

 #### Suggested settings